morgankj/web-sprint-challenge-authentication-and-testing/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [X] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [X] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [X] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [X] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+- JWTs are stored on the client side, while session uses server memory.
+Browsers will automatically send session/cookies, whereas JWTs need to be explicitly added to HTTP requests.
+JWTs also have no expiration date, while session cookies do.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+- brcyptjs hashes user passwords before storing them in the database.
+It is an encryption module that uses an algorithm to scramble raw user passwords.

 3. How are unit tests different from integration and end-to-end testing?
+- unit tests are smaller, specific tests that focus on individual pieces of functionality (like functions, classes, or algorithms)
+- integration tests verify that pieces of your code work correctly _together_ and collaborate properly
+- end-to-end testing focuses on a complete flow through your application, simulating a full user experience

 4. How does _Test Driven Development_ change the way we write applications and tests?
+- TDD has the developer create testing code before actually fleshing out their application - it gives them a perspective that allows them to fully understand edge cases, MVP functionality and goals, and helps to minimize unexpected behaviors during the development process.
+It is an early investment in the dev process that helps to cut back on long-term troubleshooting throughout a project.